murilors10/murilosilva.github.io/_pages/research.md

 ****
 ## <u>Working Papers</u>

 - Grittersova, J., Mavroeidi, E., and **Silva, M.** (2026).
 Fifty Shades of Green: Central Bank Communication About Climate Change And Inflation Expectations. _Under Review_.
-[Slides](https://murilo-silva.com/files/LAMacro_Silva.pdf)

 - **Silva, M.** (2026).
 Climate disaster risk and the cross-section of U.S. stock returns. _Under Review_.

+****
+## <u>Work in Progress</u>

+- **Silva, M.** Fintech competition and OTC markets: how community banks capitalize in the digital age.

+- Grittersova, J., and **Silva, M.** Do financial markets listen when politicians talk about monetary policy?
+The case of the Bank of England.

+- Lee, D., Lee, S., and **Silva, M.** US Monetary Policy and Mutual Fund Flows in EMEs.

+- Chauvet, M., Morana, C., and **Silva, M.** Extreme Weather and Financial Spillovers in Europe.

 ****
 ## <u>Journal Publications</u>